-We have the honour to address you in our capacities as Special Rapporteur on extrajudicial, summary or arbitrary executions; Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression; and Independent Expert on the situation of human rights in Somalia, pursuant to Human Rights Council resolutions 35/15, 34/18 and 36/27.
+We have the honour to address you in our capacities as Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression; and Independent Expert on the situation of human rights in Somalia, pursuant to Human Rights Council resolutions 34/18 and 36/27.

-In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning the killing of Mr. Abdirisak Qasim Iman, a journalist, as well as concerns at the criminal prosecution of journalists and interference with the independence of the media.
+In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning the criminal prosecution of journalists and the interference with the independence of the media in Somaliland.